 But some of the keys are that people have to have a long enough go at it, they have to have our undivided attention, they need feedback that shows we’re keeping up with them, they could use mirroring – not too much mirroring, not too many interruptions.
 They need something from us every so often to show that we have a hand in the game – so we may wish to share just a foreshortened version of something that reveals an aspect of us, just to show we’re a player.

 But mostly it’s a good long go at it that people want.
 So many people have never been listened to.
 It’s sad really.
 Enough listening to really follow some leads where they want to pursue and a willingness to stick with it until the picture emerges.

 If you listen well, people usually know nothing about it.
 They may say that they enjoyed having a conversation with us or that we’re a brilliant conversationalist.
 But very often they don’t know what happened.

 My mother was a brilliant listener.
 I cannot tell you anything she ever might have said but everyone loved her and came over to Mrs. Beckow’s house when she “put on a pot of coffee.”

 I can truly say that there are very few things I enjoy doing more than listening.
 It’s one of the best gifts one person can give another.
 It’s one of the most closely guarded secrets in human society.
 And it has more power to heal than anything I know on the Third Dimension.
 If the cabal knew the power of listening, they might have patented it.
+Or banned it.

-There is nothing more satisfying that I know of than looking at someone’s face light up because they now know the matter that has escaped them all their life and made their life hell.
+There’s nothing more satisfying that I know of than looking at someone’s face light up because they now know the matter that has escaped them all their life and made their life hell.